Mqlvin/wool-wars-plus/README.md

 <br>

 ## Known bug/limitation/feature
-Currently, powerup holograms display by replacing the normal powerup text.
-However, sometimes even when powerup items are visible (e.g. the sword, armour, head) the nametag isn't visible due to render distance, so the powerup won't get a hologram.
-This means for some larger maps, you won't be able to see all holograms at once.
+My mod overrides Hypixel's default holograms.
+However this feature is limited to Hypixel's entity render distance, so not all holograms will be shown at once.
-Originally I was planning to fix this by detecting what the powerup item was (e.g. the floating sword, armour), however I realised that would make this mod more of a cheat than a QOL, as you can't see those floating items through walls, however my hologram would be visible through walls.
+The only way to fix this issue would be to render custom holograms based on the floating item (e.g. the sword/armour), but as you can't see these items through walls, this would be an unfair advantage.